gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.Math/README.md

 val2 = val1;
 ```

-For comparison, please take a look on a concise version of the same:
+For comparison, please take a look at a concise version of the same:

 ``` csharp
 MathEx.Swap(ref val1, ref val2);